Wild weather: 'It's only just begun' says MetService

 Kerikeri airport has reported 19.6mm of rain in the four hours to 2pm, he said, and 90km/h gusts have been recorded in exposed parts of Northland.

-"The rain warning for Northland begun at 1pm and the wind watch kicks off at 3pm," Lewis said.
+"The rain warning for Northland began at 1pm and the wind watch kicks off at 3pm," Lewis said.

 Heavy rain watches and warnings are in force from Coromandel Peninsula to Auckland north, and parts of Northland can expect to be drenched with up to 100mm of rain in intense downpours.